Blog

 The jacket works best when exerting yourself in cooler conditions; it is not a heavily insulated piece and is aimed more towards wicking away moisture rather than providing warmth.
 There is no better stand-alone outer layer when the wind whips around you on a cold, crisp mountain day.

 Though designed as a winter layer, you will get year-round use from the Vapour Rise Alpine Light.
-I take my old alpine light camping with me throughout the summer; it's a nice layer to throw on when it gets chilly sitting around camp or walking back from the pub on an evening.
+I take my old alpine light camping with me throughout the summer; it's a nice layer to throw on when it gets chilly sitting around camp or walking back from the pub in the evening.
 It packs down incredibly small and weighs only 315g, so I’ll happily stuff it into my day pack year-round.

 The jacket has two high chest pockets that I found easy to access while wearing a heavy backpack, and they would also work well with a harness.
 If I’m nitpicking, I would have liked to have some hand-warming pocket, but this is a minor criticism.
 The pockets are large enough to fit a map, compass, gloves, or food items.
 The hood has a short wired peak and a basic Velcro adjustment at the back.
 The semi-elastic face opening helped ensure a good fit and kept the wind off my face.
 The hood is not helmet-compatible, but it fits comfortably under a helmet due to the lightweight fabric.
 The hem of the jacket can be cinched with a simple drawcord.
 This prevents cool air from entering the jacket and is very simple to use, even with gloves on.
 The partially elasticated cuffs ensure a close, unrestrictive fit.